-The City's works in the Green Square urban renewal area are forecast to cost a further \$272.5M over the next ten years.
+The City's works in the Green Square urban renewal area are forecast to cost a further \$222.5M over the next ten years.
 In addition, future land acquisitions by Council related to the provision of infrastructure and facilities in Green Square will total approximately \$25.5M, plus additional expenditure related to acquisition of new open space as opportunities arise.
 The overall capital project delivery has been divided into major project groups, reflecting the nature of infrastructure and facilities to be delivered, and allowing better planning.
-Approximately 88% of the remaining capital expenditure is forecast to occur within the first three years of the Plan.
+Approximately 90% of the remaining capital expenditure is forecast to occur within the first three years of the Plan.

-The graph below highlights the timing of expenditure for the Green Square Urban Renewal project groups and indicates that the bulk of the expenditure occurring in the financial years 2017/18 to 2020/21.
+The graph below highlights the substantial expenditure to 30 June 2018, and planned future expenditure for the Green Square Urban Renewal project groups.
+The chart indicates significant expenditure occurring in the financial years up to 2021/22.
 The size and timing of this project, when combined with the light rail contribution of \$220.0M, has a significant impact on the projected cash balances of the Council.